Olivia Choe

 Before joining the SEC in 2016, Ms. Choe was an Assistant US Attorney in the Southern District of Florida, where she prosecuted and tried numerous white-collar, violent crime, and child exploitation and human trafficking cases, and argued before the US Court of Appeals for the Eleventh Circuit.
 Prior to her government service, Ms. Choe was a white-collar and commercial litigator with an international law firm.

-Select Experience:
+Select Representations:

 • Served as lead trial counsel in a federal court action in the District of New Jersey arising from the hacking of the SEC’s EDGAR system, obtaining multiple favorable settlements.*